mireiagasco/Stack-Static_Implementation/README.md

-# Static Implementation of a stack with Java
+# Static Implementation Of A Stack With Java

 The methods implemented are the following:\
  -> Constructor: creates an empty stack.
 The maximum size of the stack must be indicated as an argument.\